 Note: Maddison-based empirical estimates with fitted LOWESS line.
-Kernel: Triweight. % of points to fit: 50.
+Kernel: Triweight. % of points to fit: 50

-However, the 3rd K-wave (apparently strongly deformed by World War I) looks much less neat (see Fig. 11).
+However, the 3rd K-wave (apparently strongly deformed by World War I) looks much less accurate (see Fig. 11).

-The main problem is presented by Phase B of the 3rd Kondratieff cycle - as the timing of its start remains unclear (1914, or mid-1920s?).
-Our analysis does not make it possible to choose finally between two options - either K3 Phase B started in 1914 and was interrupted by the mid-1920s boom; or K3 Phase A continued till the mid-1920s having been interrupted by the WWI bust.
+Phase B of the 3rd Kondratieff cycle presents the main problem as the timing of its start remains unclear (1914, or mid-1920s?).
+Our analysis does not make it possible to make the final choice between two options - either K3 Phase B started in 1914 and was interrupted by the mid-1920s boom; or K3 Phase A continued till the mid-1920s having been interrupted by the WWI bust.